OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 ## Configure SSO

-At this point, your add-in project has been created and contains the code that's necessary to facilitate the SSO process.
-Next, complete the following steps to configure SSO for your add-in.
+Now that your add-in project is created and contains the code that's necessary to facilitate the SSO process, complete the following steps to configure SSO for your add-in.

 1. Go to the root folder of the project.